department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/numbers.md

 Get help completing your application, including one-on-one consultation.

+You may qualify for one-time dental care if you're in Class II and you meet these requirements.

 All runners-up from 5th to 11th place will receive an honorable mention.

 Choose from 1 of 5 VA-backed loan options.